std95174/docsite/docs/docs/18-contact-us.md

 # Contact Us

-If you have any questions or feedback while using **Glows.ai**, please reach out via email, Discord, or Line.
+If you have any questions or suggestions while using **Glows.ai**, please reach out via email, Discord, or Line.

 **Email:** [support@glows.ai](mailto:support@glows.ai)